ZELLMECHANIK-DRESDEN/ShapeOut2/docs/sec_interface.rst

 Quick View
 ----------
 The Quick View is meant for dataset exploration.
-It consists of a scatter plot on the left and a set of tool panels that are accessible via the corresponding tool buttons on the right.
+It consists of a scatter plot on the left (left click for panning and right-click for zooming) and a set of tool panels that are accessible via the corresponding tool buttons on the right.

 Use the **Plot** panel to define all plot parameters.
 It also displays